Navy asks industry to develop large unmanned submarine able to operate independently for more than two months

 In the autonomy effort's second phase, which will last from one to three years, the Navy wants to develop autonomy hardware and software for missions lasting more than 70 days in the open ocean, as well as in coastal waters and harbors, without any human interaction while in operating areas.

-The endurance effort’s first phase, which will be for two years with a six-month option, will bring about the development of UUV propulsion for missions as long as 30 days.
+The endurance effort's first phase, which will be for two years and a six-month option, will develop UUV propulsion for missions as long as 30 days.
 The second phase, which will last from one to three years, will develop UUV propulsion for missions lasting at least 70 days, including open-ocean transits.
-The Navy will provide time government-operated, large UUV prototype for at-sea testing.
+The Navy will provide time government-operated large UUV prototype for at sea testing.